 Morkie – facts about the breed

-Although Morkies are small, they can also be really loud.
+Although Morkies are little dogs, they can also be really loud.
 When faced with unfamiliar people, they instantly start barking, just like an alarm system.
 They tend to stay alert throughout the whole day, always ready to warn their owners about potential intruders standing on the other side of the door.

 Each and every Morkie needs a moderate amount of exercise and positive reinforcement training.
 These dogs are usually stubborn and the only things that successfully encourage them to take action and obey commands are treats.